energiezwerg/smarthome/doc/source/development_core.rst

 is accessible and named  ``sh`` in most contexts.
 From time to time it is referred to as ``_sh`` or ``smarthome``.

+The functionallity of the core can be extended by the use of loadable modules. a description of the module system follows below.

 The libraries listed here provide the extra functionality for the core.
 More info upon the functions and their parameters can be found here.